Where is St Mary's Bowling Club?

 Tug is an ex-Royal Navy Chief Petty Officer who followed this first career with a spell in the Police Force working on restorative justice programmes for young offenders.
 In the past he has worked for the Club as Fixture Secretary and he now runs the Club coaching programme.
 He is also joint organiser of internal Club competitions.
 He is well-known to all and at the Club most days so easy to find if you want a chat.

 Jane is a long-term member of the Club who has served it well in a variety of roles.
-She has been Lady Captain four times and Fixture Secretary for four years.
+She has been Lady Captain four times and is now returning as Fixture Secretary for a fifth year.
 She has also been responsible for chairing the Social Committee and organising numerous catering events.
 She is a popular and well-regarded member of the Ladies and she is genuinely helpful and supportive.